 The Bindings page opens.

-Bindings page of the Import tool wizard in Config Tool.
+Bindings page of the Import tool wizard showing data columns and sample values.

 5. On the Bindings page, for each sample value, select a corresponding database field in the Binding column.

-If you need to skip a column in your CSV file, leave the Binding column blank.
+If you must skip a column in your CSV file, leave the Binding column blank.

 6. (Optional) Add more fields to the cardholder key.

-If you need to differentiate cardholders, you can add more information by selecting the Key checkbox beside each field you want to add to the cardholder key.
+If you must differentiate cardholders, you can add more information by selecting the Key checkbox beside each field you want to include in the cardholder key.
 The checkbox is disabled for ineligible fields.

-Tip: The other method to strengthen the cardholder identification is to add the credential data to the cardholder key.
+Tip: Another way to strengthen cardholder identification is to add credential data to the cardholder key.

 7. Click Next.